ImLevys/ImLevys.github.io/Android/Frida.md

 <h5 style="color:#ff99dd">this.
 Reference</h5>

-> ℹ️ **this. ** : call the original implementation of the method, instead of reimplementing it
+> **this. ** : call the original implementation of the method, instead of reimplementing it

 ```java
 activity.addTwoInts.implementation = function (var1,var2) {